spack/spack/lib/spack/docs/frequently_asked_questions.rst

 common cases where concretization output may seem surprising at first.

 1. :ref:`Package preferences <package-preferences>` configured in ``packages.yaml``
-   override variant defaults from ``package.py`` files, and override the default version order (latest is best).
-Preferences are specified as
+   override variant defaults from ``package.py`` files, and influence the optimal ordering of versions.
+Preferences are specified as follows:
-   follows:

    .. code-block:: yaml